-12 Fun Things To Do In Progreso, Mexico
+13 Best Things To Do In Progreso Mexico For Families

-Since first coming to Mexico in 2018, our family has fallen in love with the country.
+Since first coming to Mexico in 2018, our family has been in love with the country.
 We’ve enjoyed exploring the bustling cities of Mexico City and Guadalajara.
 And we’ve also loved seeing the wonderful nature of Mexico, from sea turtles in Puerto Escondido to whale sharks in La Paz.
-This time, we’re exploring the Yucatán peninsula, and discovering all the fun things to do in Progreso that families can enjoy!

 Man and woman posing in front of a Progreso letter sign, with the ocean in the background, exploring things to do in Progreso